marmelab/ng-admin-react/README.md

 ## Status

+**This project is discontinued**.
+PRs will not be merged.

+We've published a full rewrite and commited to support it at [admin-on-rest](https://github.com/marmelab/admin-on-rest).

+## Usage

-Development is pre-beta but is progressing fast.
-React-admin will be backwards compatible with ng-admin, which means that the API for describing an admin will be the same:
+React-admin is be backwards compatible with ng-admin, which means that the API for describing an admin are be the same:

 ```js
 var ad = AdminDescription;